warp-build/warp/cli/manual/src/introduction.md

 # Introduction

-⚡ Zap is a build system built for the modern polyglot teams.
+⚡ Warp is a build system built for the modern polyglot teams.

 It's built on [Deno 🦕](https://deno.land) and [Rust 🦀](https://rust-lang.org), and maintained by [Abstract Machines](https://github.com/AbstractMachinesLab).